etemesi254/zune-image/zune-inflate/README.md

 Up-to date benchmarks are done using criterion and hosted online at [zune-benchmarks] site, benchmarks for this library have the `inflate: ` prefix.

-But we're generally usually faster than flate even with zlib-ng as backend and slower than libdeflate(C)

 ## Fuzzing